rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 **Fields Not Used in Finding Aid Data Subheading**

 * EAD Location [Legacy note: Records migrated from the Emory Finding Aids Database include an EAD location.]
+* Finding Aid Title
+	* The finding aid title field appears in the PUI in "Finding Aid & Administrative Info" field and also appears in the pdf version of a finding aid on the title page.
+If the finding aid title is blank, the collection title will appear on the title page of the pdf version of the finding aid.
+	* For new resource records, leave blank.
+	* For legacy records, delete the finding aid title.
+Legacy records migrated with the title and dates in the finding aid title field, and this should be deleted when updating a resource record so that the dates are not inaccurate.
 * Finding Aid Subtitle
 * Finding Aid Filing Title
 * Finding Aid Date [Legacy note: Records migrated from the Emory Finding Aids Database include a finding aid date, which should be left intact because it indicates the date the finding aid was originally encoded.
 We are not using this field for new resource records going forward because ArchivesSpace will have that metadata elsewhere.]